aldelo/connector/README.md

 - Health Checks
     - service instance health is integrated with cloud map's health check status
     - auto register and deregister on service discovery based on instance health
-    - container level service serving status utilizes the gRPC health v1
+    - container-level service serving status utilizes the gRPC health v1
     - config can be set on client to auto health check for serving status, as well as manual health probe
     - TODO: need to create out of process health witness for instance health management
 - Load Balancing